jeffreykegler/libmarpa/toward.md

 must incur the storage costs of a non-online parser.

-The essential idea is to track the causations (aka confluences) of each Earley item (EIM), something Marpa currently does.
+The essential idea is to track the causations (aka confluences) of each Earley item (EIM).
+Marpa currently does for most EIMs.

-We then track those EIMs which are "upstream" from any EIM in the last two Earley sets.
+We then mark those EIMs which are "upstream" from any EIM in the "working Earley set window".
+The working Earley set window is the Earley set (ES) currently being worked on and one or more previous ESs.
 An EIM `eimUp` is upstream from another EIM `eim1` iff it
 * is `eim1`, or
 * is an inflow (part of a confluence) of an EIM upstream from `eim1`.

-Any EIM that is **not** upstream from an EIM in the last two Earley sets may have its memory released.
+Any EIM that is **not** marked upstream from an EIM in the working ES window may have its memory released.
+Almost all of the work of
-This marking of EIMs for release can be done almost effortlessly if the environment makes available a garbage collection mechanism for managing memory.
+marking of EIMs for release
+can be done for Marpa
+if the environment makes available a garbage collection mechanism for managing memory.